 Your data may be stored in our offices outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland and Liechtenstein).
 If we do store data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR.
 We apply equal rigor to the security of data held and processed across our global network.

 Examples of where we might store your data include, our secure company servers; computers permanently located in our premises; laptop computers and other mobile devices provided by the us to our employees; physical records stored in our office locations above; our recruitment database which is highly confidential and only accessible to our employees.

 How Do We Share or Transfer Your Personal Data?

 Your personal data may be processed by, or transferred, or duplicated with other companies or employees in our group for the purposes of recruitment and consulting services.
 For example, your personal data may be accessed by recruiters and interviewers working in the country where the position for which you are applying is based, as well as by recruiters and interviewers working in different countries within our global organization.
 As another example, we may seek your consent to share your details with our clients when we wish them to consider you for a job opportunity which means we may send your information between our entities which may exist outside of Europe, to overseas clients or to clients within your country who may in turn transfer your data internationally.

 We will only make your personal information visible to the organisations we are working with when you are put forward for an opportunity.
 We will notify you in the event we wish to explore job opportunities for you outside the European Economic Area (EEA) and we will give you the opportunity to withhold your consent.

-Third Parties: We may engage or employ other companies and individuals (third parties) to perform functions on our behalf.
+We may engage or employ other companies and individuals (third parties) who are not members of our group of companies, to perform functions on our behalf.
 Examples include:

 - Applicant Tracking System (ATS);